-Sheridan Voysey is a writer, speaker and broadcaster with a keen interest on makes life deeply worthwhile.
-He is the author of seven books, including The Making of Us: Who We Can Become When Life Doesn’t Go as Planned (March 2019), Resurrection Year: Turning Broken Dreams into New Beginnings, plus Resilient and the award-winning Unseen Footprints.
+Sheridan Voysey is an author, speaker and broadcaster with a keen interest on makes life deeply worthwhile.
+He is the author of eight books, including Reflect with Sheridan, The Making of Us: Who We Can Become When Life Doesn’t Go as Planned, Resurrection Year: Turning Broken Dreams into New Beginnings, and the award-winning Unseen Footprints.
 His writing has been featured in various publications, and he writes regularly for Our Daily Bread, a devotional read by 90 million people daily.

 Sheridan is a presenter of Pause for Thought on BBC Radio 2’s Zoe Ball Breakfast Show (heard by 9 million people daily), and has conducted over 2000 radio interviews in his 25-year broadcast career.
 He has been featured on BBC Breakfast, BBC News, Day of Discovery, 100 Huntley Street, BBC Radio 4, BBC Radio 5 Live, the ABC, CBC’s Tapestry, and in publications like The Times, The Sunday Telegraph and Christianity Today.
 He speaks at conferences and events around the world.

-Sheridan is the author of seven popular books
+Sheridan is the author of eight popular books

-They include the new gift book Reflect with Sheridan, The Making of Us: Who We Can Become When Life Doesn’t Go as Planned (Thomas Nelson/Harper Collins, March 2019), Resilient: Your Invitation to a Jesus-Shaped Life (October 2015), Resurrection Year: Turning Broken Dreams into New Beginnings (shortlisted for the 2014 ECPA Book of the Year award), Unseen Footprints: Encountering the Divine Along the Journey of Life (2006 Australian Christian Book of the Year, now in its fourth edition), and the three-volume series Open House: Sheridan Voysey in Conversation.
+They include the new gift book Reflect with Sheridan, The Making of Us: Who We Can Become When Life Doesn’t Go as Planned, Resurrection Year: Turning Broken Dreams into New Beginnings (shortlisted for the 2014 ECPA Book of the Year award), and Unseen Footprints: Encountering the Divine Along the Journey of Life (2006 Australian Christian Book of the Year, now in its fourth edition).

 Sheridan’s writing has been featured in numerous publications